 Prospective students wishing to transfer into the School of Nursing must meet transfer requirements.

 All students interested in applying to Illinois Wesleyan University’s School of Nursing are encouraged to schedule a campus and School of Nursing visit.
-Campus visits may be arranged by contacting the Recruitment Coordinator, Ms. Kim Schultz, BSN, RN, at the School of Nursing or the Admissions Office.
+Campus visits may be arranged by contacting the Recruitment Coordinator, Stephanie Moore, MSN, RN, NE-BC at the School of Nursing or the Admissions Office.
 To best learn about the opportunities for students at IWU, your visit should include time at the School of Nursing, a meeting with an Admission counselor, and a campus tour.
 Please plan to arrive no later than 1PM if possible on weekdays.
 Saturday visits are scheduled in the mornings, and School of Nursing staff are generally not available.
 School of Nursing students welcome anyone coming to visit our nursing lab while on tour, and it is advised that you request this if here on a Saturday.

 Once students have applied, they are encouraged to return to campus to visit a nursing class and spend time with nursing students.
 Nursing classes are on Monday, Wednesday, and Friday mornings, beginning at 9AM.
 Contact the Recruitment Coordinator to schedule a class visit.

 Campus Open Houses are also an ideal way to visit the university and explore a major area of interest.
 Faculty Open Houses allot a fair amount of time to individual majors, including nursing.
 Along with receiving general university information, you will meet and talk with nursing students and faculty, plus tour our Garden Level nursing laboratory spaces in Stevenson Hall.

 Campus Faculty Open Houses: (General Campus Open House with School of Nursing Component)